kallaway/100-days-of-code/r1-log.md

 ### R1D6

 For day 6, October 14, 2020, I added some fizz and buzz sounds to my counter, and uploaded it to my Learn Code Youtube site.

+### R1D7

+For day 7, October 15, 2020, I added some pages to my photography site. <a href="https://aquariusphotographyaz.com">Aquarius Photography</a>

+### R1D8

+For day 8, October 17, 2020, Completed a DevChallenge today, a simple 404 error page.  <a href="https://codewriting.dev/100daysofcode/day8">404 Error Page</a>

+### R1D9

+For day 9, October 17, 2020, Started the team page DevChallenge project. <a href="https://codewriting.dev/100daysofcode/day9">Team Page Challenge</a>

+### R1D10

+For day 10, October 18, 2020, continued team page challenge. <a href="https://codewriting.dev/100daysofcode/day9">Team Page Challenge</a>

+### R1D11

+For day 11, October 19, 2020, Did some debugging work on the FizzBuzz counter. <a href="https://codewriting.dev/100daysofcode/day3">FizzBuzz Counter</a>